santhosh3/Technical-Communication/Energy_Management.md

 ## Q3.
 How do you understand if you are in the Excitement quadrant?

-- Whenever I am having a plan to execute and while executing it all goes well and expected results are occurring, I feel very excited.
+- Whenever I am having the plan to execute and while executing it all goes well and expected results are occurring, I feel very excited.

 # Sleep is your superpower

 ## Q4.
 Paraphrase the Sleep is your Superpower video in detail.

 - Sleep is an essential activity in life.
 It is necessary to sleep enough to stay in good health.
-Studies have shown people with less sleep are prone to have heart attacks, our immune systems are also being affected, and aging is also common to sleep deprivation.
+Studies have shown people with less sleep are prone to have heart attacks, our immune systems are also being affected, and aging is also expected to sleep deprivation.
 Lack of sleep can result in major health issues.

 ## Q5.
 What are some ideas that you can implement to sleep better?

 - Relaxing your body, fixing a time to sleep, room temperature, exercising, and following a routine for having supper can help with better sleep.

-# Brain Changing Benefits of Exercise
+# Brain-Changing Benefits of Exercise

 ## Q6.
 Paraphrase the video - Brain Changing Benefits of Exercise.